How to set up SPF, DKIM & DMARC to keep emails out of spam

 Without it, anyone can pretend to send from your domain.

-It is like sealing a letter with a signature.
+Think of it as sealing a letter with a signature.

 If someone tampers with the content in transit, the signature breaks and the email fails authentication.